How Do You Evaluate A Potential Technical Co-Founder?

 B. Jeroen was experienced.

-Jeroen had over 20 years experience, and he had a bunch of patents as well.
+Jeroen had over twenty years experience, and he had a bunch of patents as well.
 Jeroen had been managing and building teams for years, so I knew that he had the experience necessary to build our engineering team.
 And…

 C. Jeroen could recruit.